What is 802.11ac?

 To use 802.11ac, you need to purchase a compatible router or access point and make sure that your devices have the 802.11ac Wi-Fi adapter installed.

 After setting up the network, simply connect your devices to your new network and enjoy faster speeds!
 For optimal performance, ensure that all of your devices are 802.11ac compliant and set the router to the 5GHz frequency band.

-Additionally, if you have multiple devices connected to the same network, make sure to evenly distribute them across both bands (2.4GHz and 5GHz) for maximum efficiency and stability.
+Additionally, if you have multiple devices connected to the same network, make sure to distribute them across both bands (2.4GHz and 5GHz) for maximum efficiency and stability.